| Title: | Tools for Simulation Studies in Parallel |

 if the provided ‘.rds’ file exists, this function

-; otherwise, nothing is done.
+reads it via readRDS(); otherwise, nothing is done.

-gets an array of 4-list
+gets an array of 4-lists as returned

-, picks out the specified component comp
+by mkAL(), picks out the specified component comp,

-applies the specified function FUN
+applies the specified function FUN (with useful defaults),

-and builds an array
+and builds an array.

 auxiliary function to convert an array to a

-(correctly dealing with n.sim
+data.frame (correctly dealing with n.sim).

-ul(x) mkAL (x, vList, repFirst, check=TRUE) saveSim(x, vList, repFirst, sfile, check=TRUE, doAL=TRUE) maybeRead(sfile, msg=TRUE) getArray(x, comp=c("value", "error", "warning", "time"), FUN=NULL, err.value=NA) array2df(x, responseName = "value")
+ul(x) mkAL (x, vList, repFirst, check=TRUE) saveSim(x, vList, repFirst, sfile, check=TRUE, doAL=TRUE) maybeRead(sfile, msg=TRUE) getArray(x, comp=c("value", "error", "warning", "time"), FUN=NULL, err.value=NA) array2df(x, responseName = "value")ul(x) mkAL (x, vList, repFirst, check=TRUE) saveSim(x, vList, repFirst, sfile, check=TRUE, doAL=TRUE) maybeRead(sfile, msg=TRUE) getArray(x, comp=c("value", "error", "warning", "time"), FUN=NULL, err.value=NA) array2df(x, responseName = "value")

 x |